avinashbabudonthu/docker/commands.md

 ```
 docker-machine env
 ```
-* To see all running docker containers, See docker processes
+* To see all docker containers both started and stopped
 ```
 docker ps
-or
 docker ps --all
-or
 docker container ls
+docker container ls -a
+docker container ls --all
 ```
 * To see docker images
 ```